What is True Power Factor?

 How to Improve True Power Factor?

-The True Power Factor can be improved by improving the displacement power factor and the distortion power factor.
+The True Power Factor can be improved by improving the displacement and distortion power factors.

 1. Improvement of Distortion Power Factor: